hadiyaacguppy/Oasis-iOS/README.md

 6. Submit a pull request

 7.  # PLEASE HAVE SOME DOCUMENTATION, EXPLANATION, USAGE (CODE) in the merge request description.
-ANY empty merge request will be closed & the author has to buy the team fries from massaad